Afnan-Aldhahri/GO/Resources/Formatting and Comments .md

 **Line length**

- If a line was too long, wrap it and indent with an extra tab becuse Go has no line length limit
+ If a line was too long, wrap it and indent with an extra tab because Go has no line length limit

 **Parentheses**